Sergeyir/HardProcessesLO/README.md

 Where the "-i" argument provides the name of the file with all important specifications, and "-n" provides the number of integration steps for Monte Carlo integration.
 </details>

+# Using this project for teaching

+This is an open source public project which anyone can use.
+If you are teaching students programming/software in particle physics and would like to incorporate this project or a part of it, you can reach me at [antsupov_0124@gmail.com](mailto:antsupov_0124@gmail.com) so that I can send you a complete version of this repository.
+Complete version contains fully finished code which can be used to check the results obtained by students.
+Please do send the request from you university email address while stating the position, department, and university, so it would be easier for me to confirm your status.

+Also this project by itself is not enough for someone to learn the underlying physics, programming, and HEP software.
+Supervision and assistance is required for students to have a fullest grasp of the subject and experience development.

 # Sources